acmerobotics/acmerobotics.github.io/_posts/2015-2-5-excited-for-qualifier.md

 layout: post
 ---

 We are super excited for our qualifier coming up this weekend!
-Our new iteration of roadrunner is coming along nicely.
+Our new iteration of Roadrunner is coming along nicely.

 ![Kellen diligently working](/assets/kellenworking.jpg)